LazyMagicOrg/LazyMagic/LazyMagic.FloorMat/Documentation/RoomsJsonSchema.md

-# Rooms.json Schema Documentation
+# Level Data JSON Schema Documentation

-This document describes the structure and properties of the Rooms.json configuration file used by the FloorMat pipeline.
+This document describes the structure and properties of the level data JSON file (e.g., `Level1-data.json`) used by the FloorMat pipeline.

+**Last Updated:** 2025-11-05

 ## Overview

-Rooms.json defines the venue layout structure, including rooms, sections, and their connectivity.
-It is used to generate valid section combinations for layout testing.
+The level data JSON file (formerly called `Rooms.json`, now named `[VenueName]-data.json`) defines the venue layout structure, including rooms, sections, joins, and their connectivity.
+It is used by `compute-all-combinations.js` to generate valid section combinations for layout testing.

 ## File Structure